 Born 1980, Kochi, India

 How does human machine interaction impact perception ?
-This has been the key area of exploration in my interdisciplinary practice over the last 10 years.
-My current body of work focuses on the visual language of digital artifacts & the aesthetics of glitch.
-This series of mixed media works on paper are created using an unique process of rubbings, drawings and collage.
+This has been the key area of exploration in my interdisciplinary practice over the last decade.
+My current body of work focuses on the visual language of digital artifacts & the aesthetics of glitch, error & noise.
 The algorithmic aesthetics of these works pushes into focus both the functional (generative) and dysfunctional (glitch) nature of code as a tool for expression.
 Experimenting with images manipulated through various modes of digital image analysis, compression algorithms and interpolation to study their impact on color and effect on perception, informs the content of this series.
-Compositionally these works are aligned towards ideas of geometric abstraction and color field paintings with a process transitioning from the digital to traditional mediums and driven by the notion of repetition as an act of meditation.
+Compositionally these works are aligned towards ideas of geometric abstraction and color field paintings with a process transitioning from the digital to traditional mediums of drawing / painting and driven by the notion of repetition as an act of meditation.

 Visakh Menon’s new work is a series of drawings created by combining the surrealist techniques of frottage and collage.
 He utilizes the automatic method of frottage by using a stick of colored charcoal that he rubs over a paper surface in order to highlight the unevenness of its texture that otherwise remain invisible to the eye.
 Then, by pressing the sticky stripes of the clear adhesive tape against the covered with charcoal paper, he “picks up” the traces of uneven texture to reproduce them on a different surface.
 As he transfers the material traces of charcoal from one paper surface to another, Menon plays with the micro-topography of surfaces and the micro-landscape of paper as such.
 The material dimension of work and its visceral nature are especially important for the artist who believes that the immediacy of this process cannot be rendered and, if lost, cannot be remediated.